yoshisuga/MAME4iOS/README.md

 - Supports modern device screen sizes, including iPhone X/XR/XS/XS Max and iPad Pro
 - tvOS (new in 2019!)
 - An in-app web server to transfer files from your computer (new in 2019!)
+- Transfer ROMs, Artwork, and ROMSETs via AirDrop or iOS File Sharing (new in 2020!)
 - Multiple MFI controllers (up to 4 with dual analog support - @DarrenBranford)
 - Supports using the touch screen as a lightgun
 - Turbo mode toggle for buttons